joinloops/loops-app/README.md

 # Loops Mobile App

 This is the mobile app source that uses the [Loops](https://loops.video) service.

+### If you are looking to self-host Loops, please see the [loops-server](https://github.com/joinloops/loops-server) repository.

 ## Prerequisites
 * Node.js (version 16 or newer)